lukebelden/harry-potter-board-game/spell-card-layout.md

 -Color layout: to show it Defensive card.

-## Combat/Defensive Spell cards (some spell may use in both ways combat or defensive)
+## Combat/Defensive Spell Cards (some spell may use in both ways combat or defensive)

 -Picture/name: Show what the spell is.